shashankshekhar9420-creator/bigram/README.md

 <b>Why rows?</b> As we discussed, rows represent the current character and the columns represent the next character.
 <br>

-So: P[m] means: show the probability of coming after m for all charachters.
+So: P[m] means: show the probability of coming after m for all characters.

 ## Code explanation
 ```